rahanozturk2/blacksea-mesoscale-eddy-dataset/README.md

 # blacksea-mesoscale-eddy-dataset
-Objective climatology of mesoscale atmospheric eddies over the Black Sea (1995–2019) derived from COSMO-REA6 reanalysis using a spiral template-matching detection algorithm.
-Dataset and code for reproducible analysis.
+The dataset provides metadata for objectively detected mesoscale eddies over the Black Sea (1995–2019), including genesis time, latitude, longitude, and track ID.
+Warm-core eddies are flagged within the catalog for reference.